Over (Lindsay Lohan song): Critical reception

 "Over" received positive reviews from critics.
 While responding negatively to a majority of Speak, John Murphy of MusicOMH cited "Over" as being "actually rather good" and noted similarities between the song and the works of Michelle Branch.
 Nicholas Fonseca from Entertainment Weekly considered the track a "tween-slumber-party-friendly" which "is perfect for singing into your curling iron in front of the mirror".

 Chart performance

 "Over" achieved moderate chart success around the globe.
 In the United States, the single reached number one on Billboard's Bubbling Under Hot 100 chart for three weeks and reached number 39 on the Mainstream Top 40 component chart.
 In the United Kingdom, the single reached a peak of number 27 on the UK Singles Chart.
 In Australia, "Over" debuted at its peak of number 27 on the ARIA Charts, falling out of the chart seven weeks later.
 "Over" also attained the top 30 in Ireland, peaking at number 19.
 On the European Hot 100 Singles, "Over" managed to reach number 79.

 Music video

-The accompanying music video for "Over" was directed by Jake Nava in December 2004 in Los Angeles, who also directed the music video for Lohan's previous single "Rumors".
+The accompanying music video for "Over" was directed by Jake Nava, who also directed the music video for Lohan's previous single "Rumors", and shot in Los Angeles.
 The music video was inspired by the 1999 film American Beauty.